psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `iss` - the issuer URL of the authorization server that created the response
 * `aud` - the client_id of the client the response is intended for
-* `exp` - experation of the JWT
+* `exp` - expiration of the JWT
 * `s_hash` - the hash of the state value as defined in FAPI Part 2

-The "state" parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
-The `s_hash` claim of the JWT will provide a cryptographically protected binding between the state and the response parameters.
+Note: The "state" parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
+The `s_hash` claim of the JWT will provide a cryptographically protected binding between the state and the response parameters contained in the JWT.

 When used in conjunction with the response type "code", the code is conveyed as additional field "code" of the JWT.
 The following is an example JWT: